Skip to main content

 1. Click Create Certificate

-2. Choose RSA or ECDSA (either works; ECDSA produces smaller keys, RSA has broader legacy support)
+2. Choose RSA or ECDSA (either works; ECDSA produces smaller keys and RSA has broader legacy support)

 4. Click Create